dlui220/classwork/systems/notes.md

 		    - -1: Down(S)
 			- 1: Up(S)
 			   - Any -/+ number will work, you will be requesting/releasing that value from the semaphore.
+	     - sem_flg:
+		    - Provide further options:
+			- SEM_UNDO:
+			   - Allow the OS to undo the given operation.
+Useful in the event that a program exits before it could release a semaphore.
+			- IPC_NOWAIT:
+			   - Instead of waiting for the semaphore to be available, return an error